A little about my experience...

 - I have been working as a Marriage and Family Therapist for the past eight years.

-- My work within hospitals, schools, and counseling clinics provided me with extensive experience in helping couples and families.
-In each setting that I worked and no matter the reason that brought the person to therapy, I found that most, if not all issues could be traced back to relationship satisfaction.
+- My work within hospitals, schools, and counseling clinics provided me with extensive experience in helping women and families.

 - When working with couples I frequently draw upon John Gottman's work.
 The Gottman Method aims to help couples increase respect through establishing an environment of appreciation, resolve conflict, and to help couples gain skills to manage conflict and improve communication.